• Skip to main content

 It is also easier to integrate this practice into one’s daily life.
 Continuous and diligent practice ultimately leads to a direct and profound understanding of the origins of suffering in human experience and points the way toward ultimate liberation.

-While Mahasati meditation has its roots in Buddhism, it is not necessary to accept any type of religious doctrine in order to practice.
-There are also no rituals associated with this teaching, making it easy to practice conjointly with any other form of religious practice.
+While Mahasati meditation has its roots in Buddhism, it is not necessary to accept any religious doctrine to practice.
+There are also no rituals associated with this teaching, making it easy to practice conjointly with any other spiritual practice.

 Contact